shogowada/scalajs-reactjs/README.md

 Develop React applications with Scala.
 It is compatible with Scala 2.12 and Scala.js 0.6.14.

-Facade for react-router and react-redux are optionally available too.
+Optionally include react-router and react-redux facades, too.

 ## Quick Look